 When we last updated this post in July 2020, HubSpot had a 4.5/5 rating for their CRM based on 2,588 reviews.
 HubSpot Marketing also has a 4.5/5 rating, this time based on 4,212 opinions.
 Salesforce, has more reviews: 14,573 with a slightly lower average rating of 4.4/5.

 The verdict?
-Salesforce still wins on adoption and market share.
-In terms of reviews, we’ll call it a draw.
+Salesforce has more but in terms of reviews, we’ll call it a draw.

 Our verdict: HubSpot vs. Salesforce

 So, when should you choose Salesforce or HubSpot as your CRM?

-As a rule of thumb, if you want to stay lean, choose HubSpot.
+As a rule of thumb, if you want power, without sacrificing ease of use, choose HubSpot.

-Choose Salesforce if you need a highly customizable CRM solution, or will in future.
+Choose Salesforce if you need a highly customizable CRM solution.

 For some businesses, you might even want to use both HubSpot and Salesforce and set up the integration between the two tools.
 Though HubSpot and Salesforce are competitors and some features may overlap, some businesses can benefit from using both tools in their organization for different yet complementary purposes.

 One Capterra review explains: “HubSpot integrates with our Salesforce CRM, and provides valuable information to our sales staff, which can help them better help our customers/potential customers.
 We assign leads that come through HubSpot and feed into Salesforce for personal follow-up”.
 Another review mentioned integrating their Salesforce API for accurate lead scoring.

 For most businesses, however, it’s going to be a choice between HubSpot and Salesforce.
-Migrating CRMs isn’t easy, so aim to choose a system that can cover you for the long term.
+Migrating CRMs isn’t easy, so aim to choose a system that you’ll enjoy using for years to come.
 Think about your plans for the next few years and if HubSpot or Salesforce can tick those boxes.
 Then, make use of the free trials available and assess the features that are really important to your business.